Agentic Lorebook¶

 The agentic selection is layered on top of the deterministic rules, not a replacement:

-- Constant entries are always injected and are never shown to the Director to manage — they're excluded from the catalog entirely.
+- Constant entries are always active and are never shown to the Director to manage — they're excluded from the catalog entirely, and they ride the cached system prompt (a

-The final set the Writer sees is: constant entries ∪ the Director's picks ∪ keyword matches.
+The trailing block the Writer sees is: the Director's picks ∪ keyword matches.
+Constant entries reach the Writer through the system prompt instead.

 Enabling it¶

-Open Settings → Agents and turn on the Agentic Lorebook card (it sits just under the Prompt Rewriter).
+Open Settings → Agents and turn on the Agentic Lorebook card (it sits just under the Direction card).

 It only needs the global Agent on — it works whether or not the Director's scene-direction tool (direct_scene) is enabled.
 It falls back to the plain keyword scan when there are no non-constant entries to choose from — there's nothing to manage, so no catalog is offered.